exercism/rust/exercises/binary-search/README.md

 # Binary Search

-Write a program that implements a binary search algorithm.
+Implement a binary search algorithm.

 Searching a sorted collection is a common task.
 A dictionary is a sorted list of word definitions.
 Given a word, one can find its definition.
 A